How I became a Puppet Certified Professional from home

 Finally, I'm lucky that I get to use Puppet on a day-to-day basis as part of my job, and I have a really great team of engineers around me who are always happy to help and lend their expertise.
 This is definitely where I gained most of my knowledge.
 So for anyone else wanting to get certified, the more you can get hands-on with Puppet, the better.

 Getting closer to my exam, I started to take an in-depth look at the exam objectives.
 I spent around an hour each day in the two weeks before the exam looking at each of the topics here in detail using our documentation to study each.
-Having been out of college for quite a few years, I was badly out of practice of actually sitting down and taking an exam so I found the practice exam a great help in getting back into that habit.

 On the day of the exam, I spent the morning quickly going over a few topics I thought I needed some extra study time on and I prepared my living room and computer for the proctored exam.
 This involved downloading QuestionMark’s secure browser and checking that my computer’s internet connection was up to the task.
 The exam proctor does spend quite a while getting you to show them around the room so I would advise having a neat working area before you begin and checking out the rules listed here.
 You also need to present a photo ID to verify your identity.
 With all these steps completed, I was then able to take the exam...